MurtazaKafka/biginagi-brooklyn/README.md

 Once you are ready to deploy your theme, use the theme deploy command to upload all the changes to your live store.
 Note: Please make sure to **backup your current theme** before uploading the new theme.

+### Aside

+< The descriptions provided here are only a brief guide on how to preview the theme on your Shopify Partner account.
+You may encounter intricacies while customizing and uploading the theme that are not addressed in any online Tutorial or YouTube.
+For that end, I suggest reading the book `Shopify Theme Customization` written by `Ivan Djordjevic`, as it provides the most comprehensive guide on Shopify Theme Customization to this date.
+But perhaps, you too, are a dude like me in Afghanistan and neither can nor are you able to afford this book via Amazon or otherwise.
+If that is true, you would be pretty fine following this Z-library onion url (https://zlibrary24tuxziyiyfr7zd46ytefdqbqd2axkmxm4o5374ptpc52fad.onion/) and be sure to open it with Tor Browser.